parabix/parabix-devel-mirror/README-pinyingrep.md

 Pinyin Grep
 ===========
-This is a grep tool, using Chinese pinyin to "grep" corresponding Chinese characters/phases.
+This is a grep tool, using Chinese pinyin to "grep" lines with corresponding Chinese characters/phases in a list of files.
 It can also support simple regular-expression-like features, like:
-`pinyingrep <regex> <file>`
+`pinyingrep <regex> <file list>`
 See below for more examples.

 How to Test Pinyin Grep